Welcome to the microsite for Reflective Supervision. The purpose of the microsite is to present:

 The Groups facilitated work to scope existing arrangements, considered the implications of revalidation and made recommendations for the future within an overarching Reflective Supervision Framework.

-The draft framework has been co-produced based on the work and evidence provided through the three sub groups.
+The Reflective Supervision Framework has been co-produced based on the work and evidence provided through the three sub groups.